Today In History

 Guy Fawkes stands caught with thirty-six barrels of gunpowder beneath the House of Lords, his plan to annihilate King James I and Parliament foiled just hours before the opening ceremony.
 This failed explosion cemented annual bonfire celebrations across Britain for centuries, transforming a thwarted assassination attempt into a lasting ritual of national defiance against tyranny.

-Frederick the Great routed a combined French and Holy Roman Empire army nearly twice his size at Rossbach in barely ninety minutes using rapid cavalry flanking maneuvers.
-The victory saved Prussia from encirclement during the Seven Years' War and cemented Frederick's reputation as Europe's foremost military tactician.
+Frederick the Great routed a combined French and Imperial army nearly twice his size at Rossbach in barely ninety minutes, using rapid cavalry flanking maneuvers that caught the allied force in mid-march and shattered their formation before they could deploy.
+The one-sided victory saved Prussia from encirclement during the Seven Years' War and astonished military observers across Europe.
+Frederick lost fewer than 550 men while inflicting over 10,000 casualties on the allies, cementing his reputation as the foremost military tactician of the eighteenth century.

 Six nations sat across from British negotiators at Fort Stanwix, New York, and handed over 1.8 million square miles they didn't actually own.
 The Iroquois Confederacy signed away Cherokee and Shawnee hunting grounds — lands belonging to other nations entirely.
 Britain's Crown wanted the line held.
 Settlers wanted it gone.
 And the Iroquois?
 They wanted trade advantages and walked away satisfied.
 But the Shawnee weren't invited.
 Their fury helped fuel Dunmore's War — and eventually, something much larger.